gigatribal/gigatribal.github.io/essays/Interest in Software Engineering.md

   - Learning
 ---

+**Why Software Engineering**

 When I played my first video game, I wanted to learn how to design them so that I could make my own kind of video games.
 As I grew up and learned more types of gaming, I want to try make one that has many types of gaming into one.
 Growing up however, I came to realize that such a process would be very complex as I later discovered programming languages exist.
+I believe learning software engineering is the first step to video game designing.

+**What I hope do to later**

 Since I like to draw, I hope I can do both design the game and create the characters and places for the gameplay.
 Ever since I was little, I liked the idea of combing different things that came from different places into one world or universe.
 I do think my drawings are not good enough at my current level but maybe later on as I keep practicing that they will look great to be used.

+**What experiences I hope to develop**

 I am hoping software engineering will help me learn aspects of what it takes to develop video games or applications for mobile devices.
 Aside from having to take the course by force now, I am hoping that